theobald-software/theobald-software.github.io/content/_en/xtract-universal/destinations/Power-BI-Connector.md

 **Data Source Type**<br> Select *Xtract Universal Extraction* from the drop-down menu.

 {: .box-note }
-**Note:** If Xtract Universal is not available in the drop-down menu, check the configuration in the [Setup On-premises Data Gateway](#setup-on-premises-data-gateway) section.
+**Note:** If Xtract Universal is not available in the drop-down menu, check the configuration in the [Setup on-premisess Data Gateway](#setup-on-premisess-data-gateway) section.

 **Xtract Universal Server**<br> Enter the Xract Universal Server URL, see [Web Server](../server/server-settings#web-server).